 Rocky Mountain National Park Elopements

 Rocky Mountain National Park elopements are my favorite!
-I have lived just outside of Rocky Mountain National Park for ten years now and have used all my free time to explore this beautiful place and I still just can’t get enough!
+I have lived just outside of Rocky Mountain National Park for over ten years now and I use all of my free time to explore this beautiful place and I still just can’t get enough!
 RMNP has so many amazing backdrops for couples looking to elope in Colorado.
 From alpine vistas to quiet rivers and deep woods, rock ledges, open meadows, waterfalls and reflective lakes…Rocky Mountain National Park has it all!
 The Park is massive (265,751 acres to be exact!), so there are endless locations to choose from for an elopement ceremony and bride&groom photos.

 Sprague Lake is one of the most popular (and prettiest!) places to get married in RMNP.

-If you decide to elope in RMNP, you have to be willing to invite the weather to be a guest at your wedding 😉 .
-You never quite know what the weather is going to do.
-One minute it’s sunny and 70 degrees and 5 minutes later it is snowing with thunder.
-Weather in the high mountains is highly unpredictable, but I think that makes the images unique and beautiful!
-Make sure to bring an umbrella and probably a jacket or shawl in case rain or snow decide to make an appearance.
+If you decide to elope in RMNP (or just in Colorado!), you have to be willing to invite the weather to be a guest at your wedding 😉 You never quite know what the weather in Colorado is going to do.
+One minute it’s sunny and 70 degrees and 5 minutes later it is snowing with thunder haha!
+Weather in the high mountains is highly unpredictable, it snows in July and it’s sunny and warm in February so you have to be up for just about anything!

 Hopefully some of this information will allow you to gain insight about locations, ideas and logistics for eloping in RMNP!
 If you ever have any questions about Rocky Mountain National park, don’t hesitate to reach out, I’m always happy to help! 🙂